Tamworth Miniature Railway’s Second Birthday Run

 Visiting club members came from far and wide including Westernport, Victoria; Galston Valley, Sydney; Lake Macquarie, Tweed Valley, Wagga Wagga, all in New South Wales; and the Sunshine Coast, Nambour, Queensland.

 A repeat performance of our invitation run is planned for the third weekend in June 2016.
-Our entire track layout is duel 7 ¼” and 5” gauge.
+Our entire track layout is dual 7 ¼” and 5” gauge.
 A high load capacity transverser is planned for installation by the next invitation run.
 We are keen to welcome all visitors next year.